nguyenrtm/nguyenrtm.github.io/_pages/about.md

   - /about.html
 ---

-I am Binh-Nguyen Nguyen, a senior at University of Engineering and Technology, Vietnam National University, Hanoi (VNU-UET).
+I am Binh-Nguyen Nguyen, a senior at University of Engineering and Technology, Vietnam National University Hanoi (VNU-UET).
 My research works focus on Natural Language Processing, particularly on the areas of Data Efficiency Methods for NLP and NLP for Biomedical Text.

 Education
 -----
 + Bachelors Degree in Computer Science <br>
-University of Engineering and Technology, Vietnam National University, Hanoi <br>
+University of Engineering and Technology, Vietnam National University Hanoi <br>
 _Aug 2021 - June 2025 (Expected)_

 Research Experience
 -----
-+ Research Intern at <a href="https://www.a-star.edu.sg/cfar">CFAR, A*STAR Agency for Science, Technology and Research</a>, advised by <a href="https://he-y.github.io/">Prof. Yang He</a>.
++ Research Intern at <a href="https://www.a-star.edu.sg/cfar">CFAR, A*STAR Agency for Science, Technology and Research, Singapore</a>, advised by <a href="https://he-y.github.io/">Prof. Yang He</a>.
-+ Undergraduate Research Assistant at <a href="https://www.fit.uet.vnu.edu.vn/en/knowledge-technology-and-data-science-laboratory/">DS&KT Lab</a>, advised by <a href="https://scholar.google.com/citations?user=LBYOZ00AAAAJ">Dr. Hoang-Quynh Le</a> and <a href="https://scholar.google.com/citations?user=3mZclRIAAAAJ">MSc.
++ Undergraduate Research Assistant at <a href="https://www.fit.uet.vnu.edu.vn/en/knowledge-technology-and-data-science-laboratory/">DS&KT Lab, University of Engineering and Technology, Vietnam National University Hanoi</a>, advised by <a href="https://scholar.google.com/citations?user=LBYOZ00AAAAJ">Dr. Hoang-Quynh Le</a> and <a href="https://scholar.google.com/citations?user=3mZclRIAAAAJ">MSc.
 Duy-Cat Can</a>.

 Selected Publications
 -----